vescel/platform/README.md

-# triton-kafka: dockerized kafka for Joyent Triton
+# vescel/platform: dockerized kafka for Joyent Triton
-triton-kafka is a dockerized [apache kafka](http://kafka.apache.org/) installation for the [Joyent Triton Containers as a Service](https://www.joyent.com/triton) platform that makes use of [Joyent's ContainerPilot](https://www.joyent.com/containerpilot) for container scheduling.
+vescel/platform is a dockerized [apache kafka](http://kafka.apache.org/) installation for the [Joyent Triton Containers as a Service](https://www.joyent.com/triton) platform that makes use of [Joyent's ContainerPilot](https://www.joyent.com/containerpilot) for container scheduling.

 ## How-to
 ### local machine prerequsites
 #### Mac OSX
 [docker toolbox](https://www.docker.com/products/docker-toolbox) must be installed.
 Docker for Mac is still fresh, and I haven't had a chance to work out the network bugs yet, so stick with docker toolbox for now.

 ### Mac OSX Quick Start
 ContainerPilot assumes a dockerized [hashicorp consul](https://www.consul.io/) be running.
 I use [progrium/consul](https://hub.docker.com/r/progrium/consul/) using the following command: